MomentFactory/Omniverse-NDI-extension/README.md

 ## Known issues

-- Currently implemented with Python, performance could be greatly improved with C++
+- Currently implemented with Python, performance could be greatly improved with C++ (but limited by DynamicTextureProvider implementation)
 - You can ignore warnings in the form of `[Warning] [omni.hydra] Material parameter '...' was assigned to incompatible texture: '...'`